 So, what’s the big difference between cotton and polyester fabric?
-There are those who swear by cotton, but that cheaper polyester is pretty tempting, isn’t it?
+There are those who swear by cotton, but cheaper polyester is pretty tempting, isn’t it?
 You may think that the lower cost of polyester means a lower quality product, but that isn’t necessarily the case.

 Let’s go over each.

-*That being said, there are many performance-wear polyester products that DO wick sweat away from your body, but it really only works if the fabric is skin tight (not a great look on all of us).
-And, if you buy a cheap product, there tends to be a weird after smell.
+Nonbreathing: Polyester doesn’t let your skin breathe like cotton.
+For instance, if you wear a polyester shirt in the summer, you might find yourself pretty sweaty.
+That being said, there are many performance wear polyester products specifically engineered to wick sweat away from your body, but it really only works if the fabric is skin tight.
+If you buy a low-quality product, you’ll notice a weird after smell.

 What about the environment?

 This can make or break it for some people.
-Many people prefer cotton because it is a plant-based product and is sustainable.
+Many people prefer cotton because it is a plant-based product and is “sustainable”.
 Now, take a look at the two photos below.

-Want to really be eco-friendly?
-Up-cycle and buy from thrift stores.
-Or start your own organic cotton fields, hand pick and process, then weave your own fabric.
-I guess that would be the most idea.
-Personally, I’m sticking with off the bolt.
-Hey, I recycle.
-Don’t judge.
+You could also start your own organic cotton fields.
+You could hand pick and process the cotton, then weave your own fabric.
+I guess that would be the most eco-friendly.